top of page

 Where does Paul find his strength? (v.13)

 The first epistle of John contains many assurances of the believer’s permanent position in the Lord.
-They are indeed a great comfort, but it also contains admonitions to comfort others in need.
+They are indeed a great comfort, but it also contains admonitions in comforting others in need.
 Please read the following verses and answer the questions below.

 I John 2:9 Where is he that hateth his brother?